 In this day and age, there is no escape from the painful task of self-promotion, so here’s an outline of what I’ve done so far and I hope it gives you an idea about the scope of my interests, experience and skills in the field of professional and creative writing.

 My great passion is poetry.
 My verse novel, called The Tangled Web, was published in 1989 by Openbook Publishers under the pen-name of ‘Therese’.
 I have since had many poems published in both literary and popular magazines, including Poetrix, SideWAlk, Spindrift, Hobo, Tamba, Reflecting on Melbourne and Offset.
 Awards for my poetry include the Free Xpression Poetry Prize 2011, Wangaratta Chronicle Poetry Awards, the Don Kneebone Mountain Heritage Encouragement Award, as well as most popular poem at readings at the Brandon Bar, Carlton.
+In 2020, I came third in the Victorian Slam Poetry Championship.

 I have performed my poetry at venues ranging from Bailey’s Winery in Glenrowan to the poetry platforms at Tig Filí (The Poet’s House), in Cork, Ireland.
 I was commissioned to develop poetry for the Reconstruction Arts Project, Benalla, and the Millenium Project in Wangaratta, and was poet-in-residence for a youth arts project in Wangaratta.
 My song lyrics have been performed at the Nariel Creek and Uranquinty folk festivals.